Climate change in Montana: Agriculture

+The effects of climate change on agriculture varies among regions.
+Montana's agricultural production may not change substantially over the short term, according to the IPCC Fourth Assessment Report.
+For instance, warmer temperatures reduce yield of wheat, but there will be a higher concentration of carbon dioxide, which is favorable.
+Warmer winters could lead to two crop cycles per year but it could also increase growth of weeds and pests.

+There are still issues Montana would face due to the warmer climate.
+These include reduction of crops that need cooler weather, introduction of diseases and pests that come from warmer climates, and more severe storms and droughts.
+As for cattle production, in warmer weather cows will eat less and grow more slowly.
+Livestock also faces heat stress and the spread of parasites.

 Human health

 Adverse health impacts from climate change have already been documented, and are expected to increase during the twenty-first century.
 Montanans will experience health impacts from increased temperatures and decreased stream flows that are similar to those in other parts of the country.
 Decreased summer stream flows will lead to heavier concentrations of pollutants including toxic metals, microbes and nutrients.
-Higher temperatures and increased forest fires will adversely affect air quality, increasing incidences of asthma, lung and heart disease.
+Higher temperatures and increased forest fires will adversely affect air quality, increasing incidents of asthma, and lung and heart disease.
 On average, climate change has already extended the allergy season by 20 days annually since 1950.